tdevopsschool/ansible-course/student_files/01/README.md

 2. Compare the bash script & Ansible playbook.
 3. Play the 2048 game.
 4. Modify vagrantfile and provision VM via Ansible.
-5. If we run run_me.sh twice, will it fail?
+5. If we run provision_me.sh twice, will it fail?
-    * What’s about run_me.yml?
+    * What’s about provision_me.yml?

 ## Prepare training environment